dhutapratama/docs/packages.md

 <a name="overriding-package-views"></a>
 #### Overriding Package Views

-When you use the `loadViewsFrom` method, Laravel actually registers two locations for your views: the application's `resources/views/vendor` directory and the directory you specify.
-So, using the `courier` package as an example, Laravel will first check if a custom version of the view has been placed in the `resources/views/vendor/courier` directory by the developer.
-Then, if the view has not been customized, Laravel will search the package view directory you specified in your call to `loadViewsFrom`.
+When you use the `loadViewsFrom` method, Lets actually registers two locations for your views: the application's `resources/views/vendor` directory and the directory you specify.
+So, using the `courier` package as an example, Lets will first check if a custom version of the view has been placed in the `resources/views/vendor/courier` directory by the developer.
+Then, if the view has not been customized, Lets will search the package view directory you specified in your call to `loadViewsFrom`.
 This makes it easy for package users to customize / override your package's views.

 <a name="publishing-views"></a>
 #### Publishing Views